distributed-text-services/specifications/Documents-Endpoint.md

 Unlike with other methods, the response headers after a successful `DELETE` request should *not* include a `Location` header.

-A "Link" header should also be included specifying the URL for the machine-readable API documentation.
+A "Link" header should also be included specifying the URL for the machine-readable API documentation with a "rel" value of "http://www.w3.org/ns/hydra/core#apiDocumentation".

 #### Successful response body